How a war thousands of miles away is changing the way some Americans celebrate Hanukkah - KESQ

 “I want to stand up for my heritage … and for all Jews,” he says.
 “I want to do the opposite of hide.”

 CNN recently asked Jews in the US and around the world how the Israel-Hamas war was affecting their lives and whether rising antisemitism was changing the way they planned to celebrate Hanukkah this year.
-Hundreds responded, including Joachim and Sills, sharing deeply personal reflections on their lives, fears they’re facing and how the situation is shaping their celebration of the eight-night Jewish “Festival of Lights” that begins today at sundown.
+Hundreds responded, including Joachim and Sills, sharing deeply personal reflections on their lives, fears they’re facing and how the situation is shaping their celebration of the eight-night Jewish “Festival of Lights,” which began Thursday.

 Hearing protesters’ chants left him shaken.
 This is one way he’s speaking out